DUPR is here!

 Pickleball.com is an alternative platform to OpenSports.

-It can be a bit tricky to use, and it lacks some of the features that OpenSports has, but it is the only platform that we can currently use for DUPR Ranked Matches.
+It can be a bit tricky to use, and it lacks some of the features that OpenSports has, but it is the only platform that we can currently use for DUPR Rated Leagues.

 Once OpenSports has the ability to record DUPR scores, we will likely go back to using that platform for all of our sessions.